BlorangeXYZ/Chat-i-nette/README.md

-# -----   --- CHAT-I-NETTE ---   Weaviate_LLM_Hackathon -----

-# 42 AI Peer Assistant with WEAVIATE
+# 42 AI Peer Assistant

 ## Overview
 The 42 AI Peer Assistant is an open-source project aimed at providing 24/7 assistance to students at 42.
 This AI-powered assistant is designed to complement the support provided by human peers by offering instant and reliable help whenever students need it.
 With a wide range of features and a comprehensive knowledge base, the assistant aims to enhance the learning experience and provide valuable guidance to students.